-Admittedly, perhaps this example is not overly typical.
-Nevertheless, and in a more serious vein, phrasal items can also show this semantic feature: If you put somebody through something, it has to do (but only if the entire sequence is used!) with making someone do or experience something difficult or unpleasant (Summers 2005, 1337).
-Likewise, much-vaunted seems to have a negative prosody on its own, meaning as it does '[of a plan, achievement, etc.] one that people say is very good or important, especially when this may not be true' (Summers 2005, 1079), and so does, say, self-indulgent, 'allowing yourself to have or do things that you enjoy but do not need, especially if you do this too often' - used to show disapproval (ibid., p.
-1489).
-Similarly, to fragment is not only defined ('to break something, or be broken into a lot of small separate parts'); after a dash, there is also the comment used to show disapproval (Summers 2005, 639).
+Well, perhaps this example is not overly typical; anyway, to continue in a more serious vein, phrasal items too can show this semantic feature: If you, for example, put somebody through something, it has to do - but only if the entire sequence is used! - with making someone do or experience something difficult or unpleasant (Summers 2005, 1337).
+Likewise, much-vaunted seems to have a negative prosody on its own, meaning as it does '[of a plan, achievement, etc.] one that people say is very good or important, especially when this may not be true' (Summers 2005, 1079), and more or less the same observation applies to, say, self-indulgent, 'allowing yourself to have or do things that you enjoy but do not need, especially if you do this too often' - used to show disapproval (ibid., 1489).
+Similarly, the verb to fragment is not only defined ('to break something, or be broken into a lot of small separate parts'); after a dash, there is also the comment used to show disapproval (Summers 2005, 639).
 Indeed, an earlier edition of the Longman (viz.
 Summers 1995, but not the current [4th] edition, Summers 2003/2005) treats the adjective utter in a "fully prosodic-collocational" manner: There is no customary decontextualized definition at all, but rather the sequence utter failure/rubbish/fool etc followed by the definition 'a complete failure etc' indicating the semantic restriction of the common English pattern utter + a "negative" noun, i.e. one indicating something undesirable.
-16 Finally, if something breaks out, and sets in, it just has to be something bad; likewise, in [of somebody] to be in for something, that something just has to be unpleasant - but again only in that particular combination.
+Finally, if something breaks out, and sets in, it just has to be something bad; likewise, in [of somebody] to be in for something, that something just has to be unpleasant, but again only in that particular combination!